How to have a Vegetarian or Vegan Safari

 2. Head for more developed countries like South Africa

-South Africa has a growing vegan community so accessing vegan items like tofu, calcium-fortified ‘yoghurts’, meat substitutes and vegan butters is much easier here.
+South Africa has a growing vegan community so accessing vegan items like tofu, calcium-fortified ‘yoghurts’, meat substitutes and vegan butter is much easier here.
 Cape Town and the surrounding Winelands probably have the widest variety of vegan options on the continent.

 3. Plan on a surcharge